-The establishment's main PM suite has four downdraft tables and a dedicated bench for examination of organs and preparation of tissue samples.
-Pathologists complete the PM examination of each body before commencing the examination of the next body (see Advice, item 2).
-The establishment also has a high risk PM room for examination of bodies with known infections (see Advice, item 7).
-Tissue taken during PM examination is transferred to the establishment's Pathology Laboratory for histological analysis or to other establishments for toxicology or other specialist analysis.
-Tissue samples may be stored, if appropriate consent has been given, for use for scheduled purposes.
-Retained tissue samples, such as blocks and slides, are stored in the Pathology Laboratory, which is secured by swipe card access.
-The establishment uses paper records and electronic databases to record sample details, disposal records and wishes of the family obtained by the Coroner regarding the fate of the samples once coronial authority has ended.
-Paper records are scanned and stored electronically.
+The establishment's PM suite has three downdraft tables with a dedicated area on each for the examination of organs and preparation of tissue samples.
+APTs and the pathologist complete the visual inspection of the body prior to evisceration by the APT.
+Tissue removed during PM examination is transferred to the establishment's Pathology laboratory for histological analysis or to other establishments for toxicological and/or other specialist analysis.
+If appropriate consent has been given, tissue may be stored within the laboratory for use for scheduled purposes.
+The establishment uses electronic records to record sample details, disposal details and wishes of the family obtained by the Coroner regarding the fate of tissue once coronial authority has ended.
+Forms confirming wishes of the family are also scanned and kept as part of the electronic record.